AlexandrVolvenkin/ModbusRtuToTcpProxy/Release/ReadMe.txt

 to which HW VSP3 Single sends them as a client, converts the ModbusRTU protocol to ModbusTCP and sends them to another socket, for transmission over a TCP / IP network to a ModbusTCP device.

-HW VSP3 Single program as a server on the other end of the network creates a virtual COMM port and sends data received from the socket to the TCP / IP network into it.

 //-----------------------------------------------------------------------------------------------------
 Using: